shirish93/shirish93.github.io/_posts/2024-02-16-evaluating-tech.md

 **Leverage the collective knowledge within your team**: Involve your team members in the decision-making process.
 Their diverse perspectives and experience can provide understanding and ensure alignment with the team's skillsets.
 Joint decision-making promotes ownership and buy-in, leading to a more engaged team and smoother implementation of the chosen technology.
 **Seek external expertise when necessary**: Don't hesitate to seek out consultants or experts with experience in specific technologies if your team lacks the necessary knowledge or needs further guidance.
 External expertise can be invaluable in complex decision-making processes, offering a fresh perspective, in-depth knowledge of specific tools, and best practices in their implementation.

-In conclusion, the choice of technology is not merely about selecting the most popular or feature-rich option.
-It's a strategic decision that requires careful consideration of your specific needs, team capabilities, and project goals.
-By prioritizing factors like cost, community support, security, and future growth, you can make informed choices that avoid potential pitfalls and contribute to long-term success.
+The choice of technology is not just about selecting the most popular or feature-rich option.
+It's a strategic decision that requires careful consideration of your specific needs, team capabilities, and product goals.
+It's crucial to make well-thought decisions here, as they could well impact the next several decades of your product.

 __Royalty-free stock image Photo by Pixabay: https://www.pexels.com/photo/seven-white-closed-doors-277593/.__